turnkeylinux-apps/tkldev/docs/tips.rst

 CHROOT_ONLY: suppress ISO build and packages required for boot
 --------------------------------------------------------------

+Here's a time saving tip if you're at the stage where you only want to experiment inside chroot.

+You can get a lot of mileage inside chroot before you need to resort to testing an ISO on real hardware or a VM.
+This allows faster development cycles.

 You can suppress building of the ISO images like this::

     export CHROOT_ONLY=yes